ensime/scala-debugger/docs/src/api/advanced-topics/what-is-the-profile-system.md

 logic to handle breakpoints, steps, and other requests in Scala 2.10, Scala 2.11, Scala 2.12, the Scala REPL, Java, and other scenarios.

-Currently, there is a profile for pure Java debugging and another profile for Scala debugging (targeting 2.10).
+Currently, there is a profile for Java debugging and another profile for Scala debugging (targeting 2.10).
 Future plans include adding logic to better handle gotchas in Scala 2.10, 2.11, etc.